elkhorn-heavy/walkthroughs/overthewire/natas/level_15.md

 The file [solution_optimized.py](files/level_15/solution_optimized.py) provides this solution.
 The unoptimized solution needed ~1000 HTTP requests, but this optimized solution needs fewer than 600 HTTP requests.

+### Other Queries

+Level 16 is a similar problem and one solution is to just match the start of the password.
+So instead of `SUBSTRING` for this challenge, `LIKE "a%"` could be used instead - it makes the code a little simpler, but too late now!